GHDDI-AILab/DMPKBench/README.md

 DMPKBench covers five expert-level competencies essential to DMPK practitioners:

-1. DMPK experimental design and troubleshooting Benchmark with expert-level exam questions and literature-derived CoT problems[2] on experiment planning, hypothesis formulation, and root-cause analysis.
+1. DMPK experimental design and troubleshooting

+Benchmark with expert-level exam questions and literature-derived CoT problems[2] on experiment planning, hypothesis formulation, and root-cause analysis.

 2. Interpretation of experimental results

 Benchmark needs analysis of DMPK parameter tables and PK curves then identification of anomalous signals and mechanistic reasoning.

 3. ADMET multi-parameter optimization (MPO)

 Benchmark covering absorption, distribution, metabolism, excretion, and toxicity (ADMET) assessment for drug candidates or chemicals, supported by experimental evidence from AI KongMing[3].

-4. Pharmacokinetic (PK) modeling and simulation Benchmark evaluating capabilities in multi-step quantitative reasoning, model construction, parameter derivation, and numerical calculation.
+4. Pharmacokinetic (PK) modeling and simulation

+Benchmark evaluating capabilities in multi-step quantitative reasoning, model construction, parameter derivation, and numerical calculation.

-5. Preclinical-to-clinical PK translation to human body Benchmark requiring integrated reasoning across species and data modalities for tasks like in vitro-in vivo extrapolation (IVIVE), first-in-human (FIH) dose prediction, and human drug–drug interaction (DDI) inference.
+5. Preclinical-to-clinical PK translation to human body

+Benchmark requiring integrated reasoning across species and data modalities for tasks like in vitro-in vivo extrapolation (IVIVE), first-in-human (FIH) dose prediction, and human drug–drug interaction (DDI) inference.

 ## Data Composition

 ### Public Benchmark Set

 We have released the benchmark to the public for academic use only.
 As shown in the table, the benchmark covers five dimensions, and comprises a large-scale knowledge base of more than 120,000 question–answer pairs across multiple modalities, including compounds SMILES stuctures, multi-step quantitative formula calculation, real-world DMPK data tables and PK curves.
 All data were standardized into an LLM-compatible JSONL format, with multi-modal inputs (tables, figures, PK curves) stored in Markdown for enhanced accessibility.
 Rigorous quality control was ensured through multi-round expert validation, formula verification, and inter-rater agreement checks.
 Due to licensing constraints, the ADMET MPO subset is released with questions and options without answers.
-Your own testing accuracy can be provided upon request.
+Feedback of your own testing accuracy can be provided upon request.

 | Domain              | Resource         | MCQ     | Quality             |
 |---------------------|------------------|---------|---------------------|